ricoberger/script_exporter/README.md

 ## Prometheus configuration

 The script exporter needs to be passed the script name as a parameter (`script`).
-You can also pass a custom prefix.
-If the `prefix` parameter is missing `script` will be used as prefix.
+You can also pass a custom prefix (`prefix`) and additional parameters which should be passed to the script (`params`).

 Example config: